jalotra/Computer-Vision-Emr-/README.md

 # What the course is all about?
-We will be dealing with images and learning how to manipulate them initially and alongwith all the maths that will go in learning them.
-Also we will be seeing when to use them after 7 weeks with different use cases.
+We will be dealing with images and learning how to manipulate them in a bottom up manner that is alongwith all the maths.
+Also we will be seeing when to use them with some projects after 7 weeks with different use cases.

 ## What will be the course outcomes?
 1. You will be creating your own personal image processing library.